NixOS/nixpkgs/doc/build-helpers/testers.chapter.md

 By default, the executable name is derived from the package's `meta.mainProgram` or, failing that, `pname` or `name`.
 It can be explicitly declared using the `executable` parameter.
 The command ran to test the version can be fully customised via the `command` parameter.
 This voids the effect of `executable` and `parameter`.
+The version check only succeeds if the command ran exits with exit code 0.
+The `exitCode` parameter can be customised in case the program returns a different exit code when ran with the version parameter.

 :::